G-TAD: Sub-Graph Localization for Temporal Action Detection: Experiment

 \subsection{Implementation Details}

 {\bf Features and Anchors}.
 We use pre-extracted features for both datasets.
 For ActivityNet-1.3, we adopt the pre-trained two-stream network by Xiong et. al.~\cite{xiong2016cuhk}, with down-sampling ratio $\sigma = 16$.
-Each video feature sequence is rescaled to $L = 100$ snippets, using linear interpolation.
-For THUMOS-14, the video features are extracted from Kinetics~\cite{zisserman2017kinetics} pretrained TSN model~\cite{TSN2016ECCV} with $\sigma = 5$.
-We crop each video feature sequence with a window size $L=256$ and overlap neighbouring windows with $128$ snippets.
+Each video feature sequence is rescaled to $L = 100$ snippets using linear interpolation.
+For THUMOS-14, the video features are extracted using TSN model~\cite{TSN2016ECCV} pre-trained on Kinetics~\cite{zisserman2017kinetics} with $\sigma = 5$.
+We crop each video feature sequence with overlapped windows of size $L=256$ and stride $128$.
 In training, we do not use any crops void of actions.